- Home

 First and foremost, APEGS can better protect public safety by ensuring that all Saskatchewan entities engaged in engineering and geoscience activities are accountable to the same core standards of practice.
 The increase in oversight will speak to the core values of ethics, quality management, and professional development for firms operating in Saskatchewan.

-Firms, corporations, and institutions will also benefit from clear, consistent, transparent requirements and guidelines along with comprehensive, updated resources and supports from APEGS.
+All firms will benefit from clear, consistent, transparent requirements and guidelines along with comprehensive, updated resources and supports from APEGS.

 Engineering and geoscience professionals licensed by APEGS will have confidence that their employers will adhere to the same ethics, safety, and practice standards they are accountable to as individual practitioners.

-Finally, APEGS’ new approach to the regulation of firms will better serve the intent of the current APEGS legislation and align APEGS with the regulatory approaches of other regulators such as the Association of Professional Engineers and Geoscientists of Alberta (APEGA) and Engineers Geoscientists British Columbia (EGBC).
+Finally, enhanced regulations for firms will better serve the public interest and align APEGS with the regulatory approaches of other regulators such as the Association of Professional Engineers and Geoscientists of Alberta (APEGA) and Engineers Geoscientists British Columbia (EGBC).

-To what kinds of entities and businesses will these requirements now apply?
+What entities and/or businesses will these requirements now apply?

 What will enhanced regulation of firms actually look like?
 What real-life impacts will it have on these organizations?